IroshaHewage/IroshaHewage/README.md

 **A passionate developer from Sri Lanka 🌴, currently diving into GoLang and microservices architecture.**

-I'm working on building a robust portfolio of projects here on GitHub, where I'm focusing on creating scalable, efficient applications using modern development practices.
+I am studying Software Engineering at [Cardiff Metropolitan University](www.cardiffmet.ac.uk/), where I am building a robust portfolio of projects on GitHub.
+My focus is on creating scalable and efficient applications using modern development practices, with the goal of turning strong academic foundations into practical, real-world solutions.

 ## Full Stack Developer